stanleyfok/nextjs-template/README.md

 npm run dev
 ```

+## Highlights

+ * a project skeleton on [Nextjs](https://github.com/zeit/next.js/) SSR supported React framework
+ * i18n support by integrating [i18next](https://www.i18next.com/)
+ * a sample dockerfile and docker-compose.yml
+ * using jest as unit testing framework with examples
+ * use of scss
+ * consideration of using CDN for hosting static files

 ## Design Philosophy - Dev Environment

 ### 💡 Rule: Hot Reload should be supported during development